-With its art deco facade, the George V, situated at 31avenue George-V (8th), a few steps from the Champs-Élysées, has 245 bedrooms including 59 suites.
+With its Art Deco facade situated at 31 Avenue George-V (8th arrondissement), just a stone’s throw from the Champs-Élysées, the Four Seasons Hôtel George V offers 244 rooms, including 59 suites and 30 rooms with a balcony or terrace offering stunning views of the city.
 The hotel, founded in 1928 by a rich American, is today the property of Prince Al Waleed Bin Talal Bin Abdulaziz Al Saud of Saudi Arabia, who has confided the running of it to the Four Seasons chain.

 The classic French decoration of the hotel is enhanced by floral compositions signed Jeff Leatham.
-Some 9,000 flowers are delivered each week from Holland to illustrate a new theme.
+Some 12,000 flowers are delivered from the Netherlands each week to illustrate a new theme.

 A trendy palace